Monday, December 19, 2005

 Recently a little device had come into my possession that goes by the name of 'WRAP'.
 I know of smaller x86 compatible devices, however there are not many that can brag about having 3 independantly operated ethernet interfaces and a mini-PCI slot while still consuming less than 5watts.

 These appliances, have been available in one shape or form overseas for quite sometime, perhaps a few years.
-The reason I did not purchase the units earlier is because of the complexities of dealing with an overseas distributor; you can kiss the warranty good bye and you are forever playing the exchange rate game.
+The reason I did not purchase the units earlier is because of the complexities of dealing with an overseas distributor; no warranty, long lead times, complexity with payments, exchange rates and so on.

 The purpose I have implemented the WRAP for is to power Marinanet hotspots.
 I run a software product called RouterOS that is produced by Latvian company Mikrotik.
 Until now I have been using normal PCs crammed onto shelves, cabinets and ceiling spaces with varying levels of success.
 With the WRAP I can safely mount the little appliance on the wall out of the way and not worry about moving parts and environmental extremes.